georgerobescu/urbit-visor/guides/building-uv-extensions/README.md

 }
 ```

-We are changing here the logic for new posts a bit.
-The Urbit Notes webapp generated indexes for new posts by incrementing the last existing index; doing the same here would add some needless overhead (we aren't listing existing posts anyway), so we will generate the indexes from scratch, using a function provided by the built-in Urbit Groups app (open sourced by the good people at Tlon).
+You may have noticed that we are changing the logic for new posts a bit.
+The Urbit Notes webapp generated indexes for new posts by incrementing the last existing index; doing the same here would add some needless overhead (we aren't listing existing posts anyway), so we will generate the indexes from scratch using a function provided by the built-in Urbit Groups app (open sourced by the good people at Tlon).

 Note: `graph-store` notebooks take both a title string and text body.
 To make our UI simpler we decided to have only one single textarea as input.
 As such we will be extracting the title from the text body.
 We'll make it so that the first line (up to a reasonable length of 50 characters) gets extracted as the title, and the rest becomes the text.